 In earlier posts, I shared that the use of ‘why’ coaching questions causes greater resistance and pressure on you to find the solution.

-Asking why will get the problem solved faster, in the short term.
-However, the problem and similar problems will come back to you, because you solved them.
-Asking ‘when’ will create progress with the team member and you; leading to learning.
+Asking why will get the problem solved faster in the short term.
+However, the problem and similar problems will come back to you because you answered them.
+Asking ‘when’ will create progress with the team member and you, leading to learning.